 The followings were concluded based on the study outcome:

-Application of PBA+PM produced significant growth, yield and yield component parameters.
-The fruit yield obtained from PBA + PM treatment showed no significant difference when compared to the yields obtained from PBA + RM and PBA + PigM treatments.
-The control treatment (no soil amendment) produced the least fruit yield.
+Application of PBA+PM produced significant growth, yield and yield component parameters..

 RECOMMENDATION

 Based on the result findings, application of PBA with PM was recommended for cucumber farmers in Obio Akpa.
 In case of scarcity or unavailability of PM, farmer may use GM, RM or PigM as an alternative.
-The difference between Palm Bunch Ash with organic manure was not significant, that is, there was no difference between those treatments.

 Table 1: Physico- chemical properties of soil of soil of experimental site